Inaja Band of Diegueno Mission Indians

 The Inaja Band of Diegueño Mission Indians of the Inaja and Cosmit Reservation is a federally recognized tribe of Kumeyaay Indians, who are sometimes known as Mission Indians.

 Reservation

-The Inaja and Cosmit Reservation (33°00′38″N 116°38′30″W) is a federal Indian reservation located 36 miles northeastern San Diego County, California, near Julian.
+The Inaja and Cosmit Reservation (33°00′38″N 116°38′30″W) is a federal Indian reservation located 36 miles in northeastern San Diego County, California, near Julian.
 It is accessible via Interstate 8 east and California Route 67 north.
 The reservation is 880 acre large with a population of approximately 15.
-The reservation consists of two parcels of land, one Inaja, the other Cosmit, that sit at the base the Cuyamaca Peak and is accessed only by one unpaved road that is usually fenced off to prevent trespassers.
-Older houses exist at Inaja, but harsh winter conditions and lack of facilities hinder development.
+The reservation consists of two parcels of land, one Inaja, the other Cosmit, that sit at the base the Cuyamaca Peak and is accessed only by the unpaved, county-maintained, Boulder Creek Rd.
+Older houses exist at Inaja, but harsh winter conditions and a lack of facilities hinder development.
 Cosmit used to have residences and tribal dances and fiestas in years past.

 The reservation was established in 1875.
-In 1973, none of the 21 enrolled members lived on the reservation.
-The Tribe is federally recognized.
+Since 1973, none of the 21 enrolled members lived on the reservation.
+The Tribe is federally recognized and the United States Census Bureau continues to survey the community.